 A 457(b) can be rolled over into anything but a SIMPLE IRA.
 Here’s the IRS chart that explains what accounts can be rolled into what.
 Thinking of rolling over your 457(b)?
 Pick your new plan and ask the provider of that plan to give you tips on how to enact the rollover.
 Your new provider will be able to help you navigate the bureaucracy involved with getting your 457(b) money out and rolled over – and make sure you don’t face a tax penalty.

 457(b) Withdrawal Rules

-Here’s where 457(b) plans have a big advantage over 403(b)s and 401(k)s: they don’t have early withdrawal penalties if you leave your job.
+Here’s where 457(b) plans have a big advantage over 403(b) plans and 401(k) plans: they don’t have early withdrawal penalties if you leave your job.
 That’s right, if you need to tap into your 457(b) contributions before you reach age 59.5 and you’ve left the job that provided you with the 457(b), don’t fret.
 Your withdrawals will be taxed as regular income, but you won’t face the 10% early withdrawal penalty that you would have to fork over if you dipped into your 401(k) or 403(b).
 Of course, ideally you would let your retirement savings grow and mature, waiting to draw them down until you reach a ripe old retirement age.

 457(b) vs. 403(b) vs. 401(k)

 We’ve just talked about one of the most important differences between 457(b)s and 401(k)s/403(b)s: no early withdrawal penalty as long as you have left the job through which you had the 457(b).
 But what about other differences?